pastoriomarco/manymove_py_trees/README.md

 # manymove_py_trees

+## DRAFT/EXAMPLE Repo

+This repository is currently still a draft and serves as an example on how to leverage py_trees on ManyMove instead of

 ## Overview
 - Provides a `py_trees`-based framework for orchestrating manipulation sequences in the ManYMove stack.
 - Wraps the `manymove_msgs/MoveManipulator` action in a reusable behaviour so planners can be built as trees instead of bespoke action clients.